top of page

 Celebrating the good stories is our first and immediate goal, but it definitely isn't the end.

 Where we're at now, it feels like envisioning a future where good is the norm might be hopelessly idealistic.
 But we may as well be motivated.
 Our goal is to accelerate, amplify, and inspire good.
+So we'll keep pursuing the stories that inspire us, make us think more creatively, more inclusively, and more consciously — that make us better versions of who we were yesterday.
+Because that's pretty good.

-When it becomes commonplace for businesses to put people and the planet ahead of profit, then we'll have reached the beginning of the end of our journey.
+When it becomes commonplace for businesses to put people and the planet ahead of profit, then maybe we'll have reached the beginning of the end of our journey.
 When "celebrating the good" becomes "celebrating the normal," then we're more than happy to pop open a new notebook and find something else to crow at all our friends about; but until then, we'll be here, stubbornly optimistic that there's a way forward, and finding yet more good stories worthy of a celebration emoji.

 Tom Gilligan & Wendy Lee